 Banking has changed over the years to reflect customers' demands - people want to be able to run their finances twenty four hours a day and from the comfort of their homes.

 Many accounts can now be run online and by phone, without ever requiring you to set foot in a branch.
 They even offer some of the best rates, since they're cheaper for banks to run.

 However, if you prefer to run your finances in branch savings accounts offered by high street banks and building societies might be more your cup of tea.
 As well as letting you deposit cash if you need to, they let you talk to a real person, and sometimes might even offer a bit of good old-fashioned customer service!

 If you're not a fan of online banking but still want a decent interest rate, you'll need to compare the best branch based savings accounts to make sure you get a good deal.
 Here's what to look for:

 If you want to be able to visit your branch regularly, you'll need to pick one that's easy to get to!

-It’s easy to search for the nearest bank and building society branches using our branch finder.
-If there’s not one nearby, you might want to consider using a different bank.
+If there's not one nearby, you might want to consider using a different bank.